 We recommend a stable Debian as operating system.
 Currently this means Debian 10 "Buster".

 One CPU should be enough for a site with a few dozens of users.

 You need at least 10 GB of disk space.
 You can see how much disk space you have by saying:

 $ df -h

-You need at least 2GB of RAM.
+We recommend at least 2GB of RAM (because we didn't yet test production sites with less).
 How to see how much memory you have:

 $ free -h